replayio/docs/src/app/basics/replay-devtools/browser-devtools/network-monitor/page.md

 The Jump button helps you seek to the point in time where the fetch was initiated and inspect the local state.

+{% figure
+alt="The network tab with a fast-forward button" src="/images/network-jump.png" height=231
+width=414
+/%}

 ## Inspecting resource details

 1.  **Headers** Shows HTTP headers and general information about the resource such as status code.